WordPress/openverse/README.md

-There are a number of scripts in the directory [`src/cc_catalog_airflow/dags/provider_api_scripts`][api_scripts] eventually loaded into a database to be indexed for searching on CC Search.
+There are a number of scripts in the directory [`src/cc_catalog_airflow/dags/provider_api_scripts`][api_scripts] eventually loaded into a database to be indexed for searching on Openverse Search.
 These run in a different environment than the PySpark portion of the project, and so have their own dependency requirements.